 – Overposting or other abuse, as a recent pattern of behavior

 – Broken CL account

 – Ad posted in the wrong site or subarea

 – Shared or not-secure connection subject to abuse

 – Apparently not local to site, esp. posting to USA from other country

 – ISP or email service also used by spammers etc.

 – Use of proxy or anonymizer, or varying IP address

 In the end, the main lesson you should take away is that you should not spam Craigslist.
-Since it is a free service, many people try to take advantage of it by promoting themselves.
+Since it is a free service, many people try to take advantage of it by promoting themselves or getting a real person at 800 USPS.
 And these people probably don’t know they are breaking the guidelines.
 Just create simple ads that follow the rules, include great photos via the Craigslist image uploader, and you should be fine.

 Nick is a seasoned professional with over a decade of experience in successfully selling products online across various platforms.
 With his extensive knowledge and expertise, he has honed his skills and has become an expert in the field of online sales.